 2. Give points to encourage vaccinations.

-BASF shifted their recognition efforts during the pandemic to recognize not just metrics, but also extra effort and new behaviors that employees were exhibiting as their work environment changed.
-They began recognizing employees who were resourceful and creative, collaborative, and supported team members in staying safe.
+BASF shifted their recognition efforts during the pandemic to recognise not just metrics, but also extra effort and new behaviors that employees were exhibiting as their work environment changed.
+They began recognising employees who were resourceful and creative, collaborative, and supported team members in staying safe.
 It helped leaders and employees stay connected to one another while empowering teams to do their best work.